otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-list-and-linq.md

 Inserting or deleting items from the middle of a list can be expensive, as it may require shifting the items around to make room for the new item or filling the gap left by the deleted item.

-Lists are a very useful and widely-used data structure that can be used to store and manage large data collections in various applications.

 ## LINQ

 **LINQ** stands for **Language Integrated Query**.
 It is a set of features that extends the **C#** language to support queries against data sources.
 It provides a consistent way to query data from different data sources, i.e., in-memory collections, databases, etc.